-THE GOOD-NATURED LITTLE BOY.
+THE GOOD-NATURED LITTLE BOY

-A LITTLE boy went out one morning to walk to a village about five miles from the place where he lived, and carried with him in a basket the provision that was to serve him the whole day.
+A little boy went out, one morning, to walk to a village about five miles from the place where he lived, and carried with him, in a basket, the provision that was to serve him the whole day.
 As he was walking along, a poor little half-starved dog came up to him, wagging his tail, and seeming to entreat him to take compassion on him.
-The little boy at first took no notice of him, but at length, remarking how lean and famished the creature seemed to be, he said, "This animal is certainly in very great necessity: if I give him part of my provision, I shall be obliged to go home hungry myself; however, as he seems to want it more than I do, he shall partake with me."
-Saying this, he gave the dog part of what he had in the basket, who ate it as if he had not tasted victuals for a fortnight.
+The little boy at first took no notice of him, but at length remarking how lean and famished the creature seemed to be, he said, "This animal is certainly in very great necessity: if I give him part of my provision, I shall be obliged to go home hungry myself; however, as he seems to want it more than I do, he shall partake with me".
+Saying this, he gave the dog part of what he had in the basket, who ate as though he had not tasted food for a fortnight.

-The little boy then went on a little farther, his dog still following him, and fawning upon him with the greatest gratitude and affection, when he saw a poor old horse lying upon the ground, and groaning as if he was very ill; he went up to him, and saw that he was almost starved, and so weak that he was unable to rise.
-"I am very much afraid," said the little boy, "if I stay to assist this horse that it will be dark before I can return; and I have heard that there are several thieves in the neighbourhood; however, I will try-it is doing a good action to attempt to relieve him, and God Almighty will take care of me."
-He then went and gathered some grass, which he brought to the horse's mouth, who immediately began to eat with as much relish as if his chief disease was hunger.
-He then fetched some water in his hat, which the animal drank up, and seemed immediately to be so much refreshed that, after a few trials, he got up and began grazing.
+The little boy then went on a little farther, his dog still following him, and fawning upon him with the utmost gratitude and affection; when he saw a poor old horse lying upon the ground, and groaning as though he were very ill: he went up to him, and saw that he was almost starved, and so weak that he was unable to rise.
+"I am very much afraid," said the little boy, "if I stay to assist the horse, that it will be dark before I can return; and I have heard that there are several thieves in the neighbourhood: however, I will try; it is doing a good action to attempt to relieve him; and God Almighty will take care of me."
+He then went and gathered some grass, which he brought to the horse's mouth, who immediately began to eat with as much relish as though his chief disease were hunger.
+He then fetched some water in his hat, which the animal drank up, and seemed immediately to be so much refreshed, that after a few trials he got up and began grazing.

-The little boy then went on a little farther, and saw a man wading about in a pond of water without being able to get out of it, in spite of all his endeavours.
-"What is the matter, good man," said the little boy to him; "can't you find your way out of this pond?"
-"No, God bless you, my worthy master, or miss," said the man, "for such I take you to be by your voice: I have fallen into this pond, and know not how to get out again, as I am quite blind, and I am almost afraid to move for fear of being drowned."
-"Well," said the little boy, "though I shall be wetted to the skin, if you will throw me your stick I will try to help you out of it."
-The blind man then threw the stick to that side on which he heard the voice; the little boy caught it, and went into the water, feeling very carefully before him, lest he should unguardedly go beyond his depth: at length he reached the blind man, took him very carefully by the hand, and led him out.
-The blind man then gave him a thousand blessings, and told him he could grope out his way home; and the little boy ran on as hard as he could to prevent being benighted.
+The little boy then went on a little farther, and saw a man wading about in a pond of water, without being able to get out of it, in spite of all his endeavours.
+"What is the matter, good man?" said the little boy to him; "can't you find your way out of this pond?"-"No, God bless you, my worthy master, or miss," said the man; "for such I take you to be by your voice: I have fallen into this pond, and know not how to get out again, as I am quite blind, and I am almost afraid to move for fear of being drowned."-"Well," said the little boy, "though I shall be wetted to the skin, if you will throw me your stick, bel